List of Ultraman Z characters: Absolute Tartarus

 His first plot was to evolve Maga-Orochi into Magatano-Orochi on Planet Mikarito by having Max infected with the Gudis Cells to accelerate the process.
 To fight against the Ultra Warriors, he also employ the help of Alien Sran, Hellberus, Leugocyte, Reibatos and Gymaira to his aid.
 While personally dealing against the Ultras, he was forced to back down when Cosmos and Justice fused into Legend and killed Sran for his incompetence.
 In addition to Alien Bat and Zett, Tartarus recruited more villains to his cause by tampering with the Land of Light's past to create Parallel Isotopes of the planet's past adversaries, recruiting Juda and Mold from the events of Andro Melos and Belial and Tregear before any of them would fall into the darkness.
 In the final chapter of The Absolute Conspiracy, Tartarus managed to kidnap Yullian and decided to use her as a bargaining chip for the Ultras to surrender the Land of Light to the Absolutians.
 He placed Yullian to be imprisoned alongside a mysterious figure.

 Tartarus' main ability is to travel through time and tampering with the past by taking any villain he desired.
 Instead of a temporal paradox, this resulted in the creation of various alternate universes where each villains were extracted from their existence.
 He can also create a pocket dimension named Narak (ナラク, Naraku) as The Kingdom's base of operations and his finishing move is Absolute Destruction (アブソリュート・デストラクション, Abusoryūto Desutorakushon).

 Absolute Tartarus is voiced by Junichi Suwabe (諏訪部 順一, Suwabe Jun'ichi).
-In the English dub, he is voiced by Walter Roberts, who stated to have give the alien the voice impression of Darth Vader.
+In the English dub, he is voiced by Walter Roberts.